-Balance sheet is one of the most significant financial statements of a business entity.
-They acknowledge details associated to assets and liabilities.
+The balance sheet is one of the most significant financial statements of a business entity.
+They acknowledge details associated with assets and liabilities.
 They depict the exact nature of these assets and liabilities.
 Let us take a look at the contents of balance sheets and some peculiar items they contain.

 The Form of a Balance Sheet